EU cosmetic regulations

-Across Europe, chemicals in cosmetics are being scrutinized more than ever before.
-Read the latest regulatory restrictions in cosmetics from our Global Outlook mid-year review webinar for EMEA.
+Across Europe, chemicals in cosmetics are being scrutinized more than ever before to enhance product safety.
+Read the latest regulatory restrictions in cosmetics.

-As part of our mid-year Global Outlook webinar series, Enhesa Product Intelligence experts discuss the latest regulatory updates in 2024 so far.
-In our regional deep dive into chemicals and chemical products in Europe, the Middle East and Africa, Regulatory and Compliance Managing Analyst for EMEA, Kimberley de Miguel, detailed the numerous restrictions and upcoming bills regulating cosmetic products in the European Union.
+In our 2024 mid-year Global Outlook webinar on chemicals and chemical products in Europe, the Middle East and Africa, Regulatory and Compliance Managing Analyst for EMEA, Kimberley de Miguel detailed several restrictions, amendments, and bans regulating cosmetic products in the EU, with the ultimate aim of boosting consumer safety and product safety for healthier and more sustainable cosmetic products.

-The proposal was initially expected in the final quarter of 2022.
-However, the European Commission has delayed its publication due to ongoing political discussions.
-As it stands now (September 2024), there is no indication of when to expect the proposal, although we do know that some of the topics to be addressed in the revised document are as follows:
+The amended proposal was initially expected in the final quarter of 2022.
+However, , but the European Commission had delayed its publication due to ongoing political discussions.

 Commission Regulation (EU) 2024/858 bans the use of certain nanomaterials and restricts hydroxyapatite (nano).